 Pennsylvania law doesn’t set any restrictions on how much total compensation you can seek from a doctor or medical facility who injured you by violating the standard of care.
 However, Pennsylvania law does require you and your medical malpractice lawyer to include a “certificate of merit” with your complaint.
 This is a written and signed document from a qualified medical expert confirming that you have grounds to file suit in their professional opinion.

 You generally have two years after discovering your injuries to start a lawsuit.
-The sooner you call Ostroff Injury Law, the sooner our respected Quakertown attorneys can begin building your strong medical malpractice claim to meet these deadlines.
+The sooner you call Ostroff Godshall Injury and Accident Lawyers, the sooner our respected Quakertown attorneys can begin building your strong medical malpractice claim to meet these deadlines.

 Get in Touch with a Quakertown Medical Malpractice Attorney